kzlecha/dl_api_version_issues/documentation/data_filtering.md

 Stack Overflow" by Haoxiang Zhang et. al. In this study, the following list of keywords were used to find obsolete answers as pointed out by commentors.

-The following keywords were used: `"deprecate", "deprecation", "out of date", "outdated", "obsolete"`.
+The keywords used: `"deprecate", "deprecation", "out of date", "outdated", "obsolete"`.

 To further narrow the results, only questions with answers were considered.